anasdove2020/songcry/Fans - Feature.md

 - AC 1: Continue button is only enabled when username is valid
 - AC 2: Button click saves username to user profile
 - AC 3: Button click navigates to next step in onboarding process

 ---

+### Task: Handle Back Navigation from Set Username Page

+**User Story:**
+GIVEN user is on Set Username Page,
+As a new user,
+I want to click the back button
+so that I can return to the Fan Role Confirmation Page.

+**Acceptance Criteria:**
+- AC 1: Back button is visible and accessible
+- AC 2: Back button click navigates to Fan Role Confirmation Page
+- AC 3: Previous username input state is cleared
+- AC 4: Navigation maintains user's role selection context

+---

+## Page: Set Password

+### Task: Create Set Password Page UI

+**User Story:**
+GIVEN user completes Set Username,
+As a new user,
+I want to see a password setup page
+so that I can create a secure password for my account.

+**Acceptance Criteria:**
+- AC 1: Page displays "Create Account" title
+- AC 2: Password input field with placeholder "Enter password" is displayed
+- AC 3: Password requirements text is shown below input field
+- AC 4: Eye icon for show/hide password functionality is visible
+- AC 5: Next button is prominently displayed
+- AC 6: Navigation back to previous page is available

+---

+### Task: Handle Password Input Validation

+**User Story:**
+As a new user on Set Password Page,
+I want to see real-time validation of my password
+so that I know if my password meets security requirements.

+**Acceptance Criteria:**
+- AC 1: Password must be at least 8 characters long
+- AC 2: Password must include uppercase letters
+- AC 3: Password must include lowercase letters
+- AC 4: Password must include numbers
+- AC 5: Password must include symbols
+- AC 6: Real-time feedback shows validation status

+---

+### Task: Handle Password Visibility Toggle

+**User Story:**
+As a new user on Set Password Page,
+I want to toggle password visibility
+so that I can verify what I'm typing.

+**Acceptance Criteria:**
+- AC 1: Eye icon is clickable and responsive
+- AC 2: Clicking eye icon shows password in plain text
+- AC 3: Clicking eye icon again hides password
+- AC 4: Icon changes state to indicate current visibility mode

+---

+### Task: Handle Password Error States

+**User Story:**
+As a new user on Set Password Page,
+I want to see clear error feedback
+so that I understand what needs to be corrected in my password.

+**Acceptance Criteria:**
+- AC 1: Input field shows red border when password is invalid
+- AC 2: Specific error messages are displayed for each validation rule
+- AC 3: Error messages are clear and actionable
+- AC 4: Error state is cleared when password becomes valid

+---

+### Task: Handle Next Button Click from Set Password Page

+**User Story:**
+As a new user on Set Password Page,
+I want to click the next button with a valid password
+so that I can proceed to set up my account details.

+**Acceptance Criteria:**
+- AC 1: Next button is only enabled when password is valid
+- AC 2: Button click saves password securely
+- AC 3: Button click navigates to Set Account page
+- AC 4: Loading state is shown during navigation

+---

+### Task: Handle Back Navigation from Set Password Page

+**User Story:**
+GIVEN user is on Set Password Page,
+As a new user,
+I want to click the back button
+so that I can return to the Set Username Page.

+**Acceptance Criteria:**
+- AC 1: Back button is visible and accessible
+- AC 2: Back button click navigates to Set Username Page
+- AC 3: Previous password input state is cleared for security
+- AC 4: Navigation maintains user's username and role selection context

+---